skip to main content

 This work has been completed and the final part of the jigsaw is one of the first items to make its way on the new Finance Minister's desk.

-Simon Harris believes the measures will have an impact in Rural Ireland - where communities have been hit by branch closures in recent years.
+The measures, he said, will have an impact in rural Ireland, where communities have been hit by branch closures in recent years.